lasuzuki/dtn-gcp/IONSECconfig_file.md

 # ION Security Admin Configuration File

-The `ionsecadmin` section is used to enable bundle security to avoid error messages in ion.log.
+The `ionsecadmin` section is used to enable bundle security.
+Adding it will also avoid error messages in ion.log.

 ## Enable the security of the bundle